karolholda/Power-BI-for-Data-Analysis/Pizzeria Inventory and Management Project/README.md

 ## 📖 Project Overview

-This project presents an interactive Power BI dashboard to analyze car sales data for the years 2022-2023.
-The dataset provides insights into the performance of car manufacturers, revenue generation, customer preferences, and sales trends.
+The report is divided into three main sections, providing comprehensive insights into key aspects of operations.
+Each section is designed to offer clarity and easy access to data, supporting informed decision-making.

 ### Key Objectives:
 - Identify the best-selling car models and manufacturers.